 He has also scored once in the Champions League, meaning he needs three more goals to beat his most prolific season at the Gunners – the six he scored in all competitions last term.
-He could become a good bet in the goalscorer markets – but be sure to read a list of betting websites before placing your wager.

 In terms of assists, the England international has registered three for Liverpool in the league to date.
 His best tally at Arsenal also came last season with seven.